irynadiudiuk/Dev_Ops_Mentorship_Program/Process_Management/README.md

 Depending on the way the process is started there are two types of processes in Linux:

 **Foreground processes** (interactive processes) – these are initialized and controlled through a terminal session.
-In other words, there has to be a user connected to the system to start such processes; they haven’t started automatically as part of the system functions/services.
+In other words, there has to be a user connected to the system to start such processes; they have not started automatically as part of the system functions/services.

 **Background processes** (automatic processes) – are processes not connected to a terminal; they do not expect any user input.